kaditya25/game-engine/doc/software-patterns.md

 # Software Patterns
-This file serves as informal documentation of the various software patterns used in the GameEngine.
+This file serves as informal documentation of the various software patterns used within GameEngine.

 ## ROS
 ROS has a tendency to spread its tendrils throughout a code base.
-Before long, one might find themselves importing ROS packages and subscribing/publishing data without a defined structure.
-This is quick and easy, but there are no shortcuts in life and one will tend to acquire technical debt.

 To manage ROS and keep software components weakly linked, almost all ROS code is limited to the (ros)[../src/ros] directory.

 ### Publishers and Subscribers
 Any new publishers and subscribers should be wrapped in a new class instance.